Patdel/godot/w03/d01/student/dont_know_why/description.md

       #   - curl http://localhost:3000

       if request.params.length != 0         # 20.
 What is `params`?
+                                                  It's a parameter
                                             # 21. What does `params` return?
+                                            It returns a response based on the number of characters of an object
                                             # 22. What does it represent?
         body "The request's params were: '#{request.params}'.\n"
                                             # 23. What is `body`?